genetics-statistics/gemma-wrapper/README.md

 gemma-k-handler requires a recent version of GEMMA and essentially does a pass-through of all standard GEMMA invocation switches.

+Note that this a work in progress (WIP).
+What is described below should work.

 ## Installation

 Prerequisites are